liamhallinan5/divFconf2024/index.md

 @def title = "Home Page"
 @def tags = ["syntax", "code"]

-## 29th September, 10:50am--4:30pm.
+## Tuesday 8th October, 10:30am--4:00pm.

-The 2023 Div-F Conference will take place in person at the Engineering Department.
+The 2024 Div-F Conference will take place in person at the Engineering Department.
 The conference will include:

 * Invited guest speakers.
 * Student / Post-doc presentations.
 * Interactive poster session.

-The event is free but you must [register](https://forms.gle/Z8UWiaxHd4GCfAAy8) to attend -- this is so that we can adequately cater.
+The event is free but you must [register](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6cvthHPL_pBDorxDfCZmjURUOTFQRVFGQ0dCSjNJUjVKSks1TTJMSEVRWC4u) to attend -- this is so that we can adequately cater.

-Zoom link to join online: [https://zoom.us/j/95289193606?pwd=UVhZdDdqRWsweS9HNHdVZkU4R0VtQT09](https://zoom.us/j/95289193606?pwd=UVhZdDdqRWsweS9HNHdVZkU4R0VtQT09)

 ### Venue